sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

 ## Run Directory Contents

-The run directory contains the files listed below for two angles of attack, 0° and 5° for both 1) Local turbulence intensity and 2) Constant turbulence intensity options:
+The run directory contains the files listed below for two angles of attack, 0° and 5° for the constant turbulence intensity option:

  - Nalu-Wind input yaml file
  - Nalu-Wind output log & force file